Kutrigurs: War with the Byzantines

+In the late 6th century, Agathias wrote of the western steppe peoples:

-In 551, a 12,000-strong Kutrigur army led by many commanders, including Chinialon, came from the "western side of the Maeotic Lake" to assist the Gepids who were at the war with the Lombards.
-Later, with the Gepids, they plundered the Byzantine lands.
-Emperor Justinian I (527–565) through diplomatic persuasion and bribery tricked the Kutrigurs and Utigurs into mutual warfare.
+In 551, a 12,000-strong Kutrigur army led by many commanders, including Chinialon, came from the "western side of the Maeotic Lake" to assist the Gepids, who were at the war with the Lombards.
+Later, with the Gepids, they plundered Byzantine lands.
+Emperor Justinian I (527–565), through diplomatic persuasion and bribery, tricked the Kutrigurs and Utigurs into mutual warfare.
 Utigurs led by Sandilch attacked the Kutrigurs, who suffered great losses.

-Kutrigurs made a peace treaty with the Byzantine Empire, and 2,000 Kutrigurs on horseback, with wives and children, led by Sinnion, entered imperial service and were settled in Thrace.
-The friendly treatment of those Kutrigurs was viewed negatively by Sandilch.
+The Kutrigurs made a peace treaty with the Byzantine Empire, and 2,000 Kutrigurs on horseback, accompanied by their wives and children and led by Sinnion, entered imperial service and were settled in Thrace.
+Sandilch viewed this friendly treatment of those Kutrigurs negatively.

-In the winter of 558, the remaining large Kutrigur army led by Zabergan crossed the frozen Danube and divided into three sections; one raided south as far as Thermopylae; while two others the Thracian Chersonesus; and the periphery of Constantinople.
-In March 559 Zabergan attacked Constantinople; one part of his forces consisted of 7,000 horsemen.
-The transit of such distances in a short period of time shows that they were mounted warriors, and compared to the Chinialon's army, Zabergan's raiders were already encamped near the banks of the Danube.
+In the winter of 558, the remaining Kutrigur army led by Zabergan crossed the frozen Danube and divided into three sections: one raided south as far as Thermopylae, one in the Thracian Chersonesus, and one in the periphery of Constantinople.
+In March 559, Zabergan attacked Constantinople with forces that included 7,000 horsemen.
+The transit of such distances in a short period of time shows that they were mounted warriors.
+In contrast to Chinialon's army, Zabergan's raiders had already been encamped near the banks of the Danube.

-A threat to the stability of the Byzantine Empire according to Procopius, Agathias and Menander, the Kutrigurs and Utigurs decimated one another.
+Although Procopius, Agathias, and Menander Protector deemed the Kutrigurs and Utigurs a threat to the stability of the Byzantine Empire, ultimately the two peoples decimated one another.
 Some Kutrigur remnants were swept away by the Avars to Pannonia.
-By 569 the Κοτζαγηροί (Kotzagiroi, possibly Kutrigurs), Ταρνιάχ (Tarniach) and Ζαβενδὲρ (Zabender) fled to the Avars from the Türks.
+By 569 the Κοτζαγηροί (Kotzagiroi, possibly Kutrigurs), Ταρνιάχ (Tarniach), and Ζαβενδὲρ (Zabender) had fled to the Avars from the Türks.
 Avar Khagan Bayan I in 568 ordered 10,000 so-called Kutrigur Huns to cross the Sava river.
 The Utigurs remained in the Pontic steppe and fell under the rule of the Türks.

-Between 630 and 635, Khan Kubrat managed to unite the Onogur Bulgars with the tribes of the Kutrigurs and Utigurs under a single rule, creating a powerful confederation which was referred to by the medieval authors in Western Europe as Old Great Bulgaria, or Patria Onoguria.
+Between 630 and 635, Khan Kubrat managed to unite the Onogur Bulgars with the tribes of the Kutrigurs and Utigurs under a single rule, creating a powerful confederation that medieval authors in Western Europe referred to as Old Great Bulgaria, or Patria Onoguria.
 According to some scholars, it is more correctly called the Onogundur-Bulgar Empire.